TBS iNsight™ by GE Healthcare Now Available At Bergen Imaging Center

 Bone health treatment plans that incorporate TBS might include bone strengthening exercises and physical therapy, as well as fall prevention techniques to reduce fracture risk.

-Benefits of TBS iNsight™ Technology include:
+Benefits of TBS iNsight™ Technology:

 - Advanced DXA assesses bone density and bone structure during a single examination.
 No additional appointments required.